 - 1. Recognize residents as its ultimate customer; - 2.
-Deliver a competitive management and excellent services;

-3. Seek problem solving partnerships with residents as well as the public and private sector;
+Deliver a competitive management and excellent services; - 3.
+Seek problem solving partnerships with residents as well as the public and private sector; - 4.
+Use available and accepted resources to effectively manage and operate the public housing program.

-D. Use available and accepted resources to effectively manage and operate the Public Housing Program.COMMITMENT TO ETHICS AND SERVICE
+D. COMMITMENT TO ETHIC AND SERVICE